 - 1.40 There will be occasions when a complainant may request or need further support from us in accessing the complaints process or bringing us their complaint.
-In these instances, the intake caseworker should take a proportionate approach to providing assistance which will depend on the individual complainant's needs. - 1.41 Ways we can offer help include: - Forwarding a complaint to an organisation complained about. - Providing details of an advocacy service. - Helping to get in contact with an MP and assisting with the referral process if appropriate (this must be made in writing to the MP). - Completing a complaint form for the complainant (this should then be sent to them for a signature).
+In these instances, the intake caseworker should take a proportionate approach to providing assistance which will depend on the individual complainant's needs. - 1.41 Ways we can offer help include: - Forwarding a complaint to an organisation complained about. - Providing details of an advocacy service. - Helping to get in contact with an MP and assisting with the referral process if appropriate.
+This must be made in writing to the MP, unless the case is brought to us under the Victims and Prisoners Act. - Completing a complaint form for the complainant (this should then be sent to them for a signature).